Valencia, Santa Clarita, California: Attractions

 Six Flags Magic Mountain is located in unincorporated Valencia.
-It includes 20 roller coasters, the most of any amusement park in the world.
+It includes 19 roller coasters, the most of any amusement park in the world.

-The Westfield Valencia Town Center shopping mall, owned by Unibail-Rodamco-Westfield, is the primary commercial center of Valencia.
+The Valencia Town Center shopping mall is the primary commercial center of Valencia.
 It occupies an area bounded by Valencia Boulevard to the south, McBean Parkway to the west, Magic Mountain Parkway to the north, and Citrus Street to the east.
 It includes over 1000000 sqft of retail space and contains 134 stores and 46 restaurants.
-Anchor stores include Macy's, JCPenney, H&M, Gold's Gym, and Forever 21; there is also a Regal Edwards movie theater.

 Valencia is home to an ice rink known as The Cube — Ice and Entertainment Center (formerly Ice Station Valencia).
 It is used for ice skating and hockey.
 In 2020, Ice Station Valencia was on the brink of permanent closure due to COVID-19, until the Santa Clarita city council unanimously voted to acquire the building for $14.2 million.
 On February 23, 2021, the city council sold Ice Station to American Sports Entertainment Company and the Los Angeles Kings.
 The city is currently in the process of renovating The Cube to include two large ice rinks (one NHL-size rink and one Olympic-sized rink) and one small ice rink known as The Pond.
 The rinks, covered with insulated floors, would double as venues for conventions, business meetings, concerts, birthday parties, and filming.
 The Cube opened on April 12, 2021, with a ribbon-cutting ceremony.
 The Cube is located on Smyth Drive, across the street from Valencia High School.

-Valencia includes two golf courses: Valencia Country Club and Vista Valencia Golf Course.
-The Oaks Club is located in nearby Stevenson Ranch.